JDBurchHuzzah/jdburchhuzzah.github.io/about.md

   <p>In Fall 2022, I joined our school sponsored Clarinet Ensemble.
 We performed at our school's Winter Concert, Spring Concert, and for a nursing home.
 We earned a 1 at District Solo and Ensemble, and unfortunately got disqualified at State Solo and Ensemble due to not covering all the parts in the piece; however, we did get glowing comments from the judge!
 This year, we will be performing at District (and hopefully State) Solo and Ensemble, as well as various concerts like last year.</p><br>
   <h4>Sax Choir</h4>
   <p>In Fall 2023, I joined Sax Choir to keep improving on Tenor Sax!
 We will be performing at the same events as Clarinet Choir!</p><br>
-  <h4>Mixed Woodwind Ensemble</h4><p>Our program is in the process of adding a Woodwind Ensemble as a sucsessor to the late Woodwind Quintet (everybody in it graduated).
-More details will come later!</p><br>
 </div>

 <h2 id="swim">Swimming</h2>